 - Must have at least 60 college credits and have taken the following required courses: Introduction to the Legal System, Legal Research and Writing I, Ethics and Professional Responsibility for Paralegals, and the course in the content area in which they wish to do their internship.

 Aside from completing the required number of hours at the internship site and in the classroom, students must also complete a number of assignments to be submitted to the Internship Supervisor.
-The following are some of the requirements:

 WHAT ARE THE STEPS FOR STUDENTS CONSIDERING AN INTERNSHIP?